yogeshojha/rengine/README.md

 📃&nbsp;&nbsp; PDF Reports: In addition to its robust reconnaissance capabilities, reNgine goes the extra mile by simplifying the report generation process, recognizing the crucial role that PDF reports play in the realm of end-to-end reconnaissance.
 Users can effortlessly generate and customize PDF reports to suit their exact needs.
 Whether it's a Full Scan Report, Vulnerability Report, or a concise reconnaissance report, reNgine provides the flexibility to choose the report type that best communicates your findings.
 Moreover, the level of customization is unparalleled, allowing users to select report colors, fine-tune executive summaries, and even add personalized touches like company names and footers.
 With GPT integration, your reports aren't just a report, with remediation steps, and impacts, you get 360-degree view of the vulnerabilities you've uncovered.

 🔖&nbsp; &nbsp; Say Hello to Projects! reNgine 2.0 introduces a powerful addition that enables you to efficiently organize your web application reconnaissance efforts.
 With this feature, you can create distinct project spaces, each tailored to a specific purpose, such as personal bug bounty hunting, client engagements, or any other specialized recon task.
-Each projects will have separate dashboard and all the scan results will be separated from each projects, while scan engines and configuration will be shared across all the projects.
+Each projects will have separate dashboard and all the scan results will be separated from each project, while scan engines and configuration will be shared across all the projects.

 ⚙️&nbsp; &nbsp; Roles and Permissions!
 In reNgine 2.0, we've taken your web application reconnaissance to a whole new level of control and security.
 Now, you can assign distinct roles to your team members—Sys Admin, Penetration Tester, and Auditor—each with precisely defined permissions to tailor their access and actions within the reNgine ecosystem.

-  - 🔐 Sys Admin: Sys Admin is a super user that has permission to modify system and scan related configurations, scan engines, create new users, add new tools etc. Super user can initiate scans and subscans effortlessly.
+  - 🔐 Sys Admin: Sys Admin is a superuser that has permission to modify system and scan related configurations, scan engines, create new users, add new tools etc. Superuser can initiate scans and subscans effortlessly.
   - 🔍 Penetration Tester: Penetration Tester will be allowed to modify and initiate scans and subscans, add or update targets, etc. A penetration tester will not be allowed to modify system configurations.
   - 📊 Auditor: Auditor can only view and download the report.
 An auditor can not change any system or scan related configurations nor can initiate any scans or subscans.

 🚀&nbsp;&nbsp; GPT Vulnerability Report Generation: Get ready for the future of penetration testing reports with reNgine's groundbreaking feature: "GPT-Powered Report Generation"!
 With the power of OpenAI's GPT, reNgine now provides you with detailed vulnerability descriptions, remediation strategies, and impact assessments that read like they were written by a human security expert! **But that's not all!** Our GPT-driven reports go the extra mile by scouring the web for related news articles, blogs, and references, so you have a 360-degree view of the vulnerabilities you've uncovered.
 With reNgine 2.0 revolutionize your penetration testing game and impress your clients with reports that are not just informative but engaging and comprehensive with detailed analysis on impact assessment and remediation strategies.

 🥷&nbsp;&nbsp; GPT-Powered Attack Surface Generation: With reNgine 2.0, reNgine seamlessly integrates with GPT to identify the attacks that you can likely perform on a subdomain.
-By making use of reconnaissance data such as page title, open ports, subdomain name etc, reNgine can advice you the attacks you could perform on a target. reNgine will also provide you the rationale on why the specific attack is likely to be successful.
+By making use of reconnaissance data such as page title, open ports, subdomain name etc. reNgine can advise you the attacks you could perform on a target. reNgine will also provide you the rationale on why the specific attack is likely to be successful.

 🧭&nbsp;&nbsp;Continuous monitoring: Continuous monitoring is at the core of reNgine's mission, and it's robust continuous monitoring feature ensures that their targets are under constant scrutiny.
 With the flexibility to schedule scans at regular intervals, penetration testers can effortlessly stay informed about their targets.
 What sets reNgine apart is its seamless integration with popular notification channels such as Discord, Slack, and Telegram, delivering real-time alerts for newly discovered subdomains, vulnerabilities, or any changes in reconnaissance data.